 In this article, I use two of my own examples to demonstrate the power of a YouTube Channel Crawler to extract valuable data for analysis, without the need for technical skills:

-- To export YouTube comments to find out the responses to a video and add percentages to my findings, and
+- Export YouTube comments to find out the responses to a video and add percentages to my findings, and

-- To create a content plan to grow my YouTube channel
+- Creating a content plan to grow my YouTube channel

-How could extracting and analyzing the data of a YouTube channel benefit you?
+How could extracting and analyzing the data from a YouTube channel benefit you?

 What Does It Mean to “Crawl YouTube”?

-A YouTube Channel Crawler copies what’s in a channel (user comments, engagement numbers, and the metadata of videos such as title, tag, and description).
+YouTube Channel Crawler copies what’s in a channel (user comments, engagement numbers, and metadata of videos such as titles, tags, and descriptions).
 This data can be used for various purposes, such as competitor research, opinion mining, or SEO analysis.